OpenOCD

 This drives the actual srst and trst pins.

-int interface_jtag_add_ir_scan(struct jtag_tap *active, const struct scan_field *in_fields, tap_state_t state)
+int interface_jtag_add_dr_scan(struct jtag_tap *active, int in_num_fields, const struct scan_field *in_fields, enum tap_state state)

 int interface_jtag_add_sleep(uint32_t us)